consensus-shipyard/ipc/scripts/deploy_subnet/README.md

 - `docker`
 - `jq`

 When you run `deploy.sh`, it _will_ check for the existence of these dependencies.
 For Linux machines, the script _will also_ handle installation for all build dependencies.
-For MacOS, it _will not_ automatically install them.
+For macOS, it _will not_ automatically install them.
 Instead, you'll have to do this manually, but the script _will_ log and let you know what you're missing before proceeding.
-The section below outlines how to do this for MacOS.
+The section below outlines how to do this for macOS.

 Optionally, you can pass the `SKIP_DEPENDENCIES=true` environment variable to `deploy.sh` to skip this entirely (e.g., if you already have these installed).

 #### Linux

-The `deploy.sh` will handle all of the build dependencies for a Linux machine.
+The `deploy.sh` will handle all the build dependencies for a Linux machine.

-#### MacOS
+#### macOS

-You'll need to install the following dependencies, if they are not already available:
+You'll need to install the following dependencies if they are not already available:

 - Xcode from App Store or terminal: `xcode-select --install`
 - Homebrew: Required for installing `jq` and possibly other dependencies.
 See the official Homebrew docs [here](https://brew.sh/) (but it's probably already installed).
 - `docker`: Required to run the Dockerized nodes.
 See the official Docker docs [here](https://docs.docker.com/desktop/install/mac-install).
 - `jq`: Needed for much of the JSON parsing logic when working with configuration files.
   ```shell
   brew install jq
   ```
 - `rustup`: Required for building the Docker images (i.e., most of the stack is written in Rust).
   See the official Rust docs [here](https://www.rust-lang.org/tools/install) and make sure `cargo` gets installed.
   ```shell
   curl https://sh.rustup.rs -sSf | sh -s -- -y
   ```